ivoarch/calavera-wm/README.md

 Requirements
 ------------
-In order to build swm you need the Xlib header files.
+In order to build swm you need:

+- Libx11
+- Libxft
+- libxinerama

 Installation
 ------------
-Edit config.mk to match your local setup (swm is installed into the /usr/local namespace by default).
+Edit conf.mk to match your local setup (swm is installed into the /usr/local namespace by default).

 Afterwards enter the following command to build and install swm (if